TL;DR

 The task

 You ran an A/B test, the dashboard says variant B is +4% on the primary metric, and somebody in Slack already typed “ship it.”
-Before you ship, you need to know whether the lift is real, whether the sample is large enough, whether anything else changed during the experiment, and whether you measured the right thing.
-AI is useful as a structured second reviewer that asks the questions a senior analyst would.
+Before you ship, you need four answers: is the lift real (significant), is the sample big enough to trust a +4% read, did anything else change during the window, and did you measure the right thing?
+Most bad ships come from skipping one of these, not from bad math.
+AI is useful here as a structured reviewer that refuses to skip a step.

 When AI helps — and when it does not